cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/docgen/core/EigenLayrDelegationStorage.md

 contract IInvestmentManager investmentManager
 ```

-The InvestmentManager contract for EigenLayr
+The InvestmentManager contract for EigenLayer

 ### slasher